SETSID(2) Linux Programmer's Manual SETSID(2)

 sion ID is preserved across an execve(2).

-A process group leader is a process with process group ID equal to its
+A process group leader is a process whose process group ID equals its

-PID.
-In order to be sure that setsid() will succeed, fork(2) and
+sessions and process groups.
+In order to be sure that setsid() will

 SEE ALSO